EverCommerce to Present at Upc - GuruFocus.com

 DENVER, Nov.
-11, 2022 (GLOBE NEWSWIRE) -- EverCommerce Inc. ( EVCM), a leading service commerce platform, today announced that management will present at the following upcoming investor conferences:
+11, 2022 (GLOBE NEWSWIRE) -- EverCommerce Inc. (NASDAQ: EVCM), a leading service commerce platform, today announced that management will present at the following upcoming investor conferences:

 - Chief Executive Officer Eric Remer, will present at the RBC Capital Markets 2022 Technology, Internet, Media and Telecommunications Conference in New York.
 The presentation is scheduled for Tuesday, November 15, 2022 at 10:35 a.m.
 ET.